SNHA Bucket List

-45. Have a picnic with family or friends at Samuel S. Lewis State Park or Susquehannock State Park.
+45. Have a picnic with family or friends at Samuel S. Lewis State Park, Susquehannock State Park, or the NEW Susquehanna Riverlands State Park.

 46. Take a snack tour at Martin’s Potato Chip Factory, Snyder’s of Hanover Factory, or Utz Potato Chip Factory in York County, the snack capital of the world.